aimimcc/personal-portfolio-master/README.md

 - Add favicon images
 - Work on mobile CSS for Skills Page and rotating cube
-- Work on mobile browser glitch with  reeact tparticles
+- Work on mobile browser glitch with  react tparticles

 ## Screenshots